chaoscreative/pi-timelapse/README.md

 # pi-timelapse
 An always-on timelapse using Raspberry Pi camera and Picamera library.
 Creates 2-3 timelapse movies per day around 3 minutes long (depending on daylight hours).
 Once a movie is made it archives it on NAS and copies it to a remote webserver for viewing.
 Webserver code to be posted soon.
 Example implementation: http://elephantmountain.ca

-Features dark detection so it will stop capturing when it's dark outside.
+Uses PIL to detect dark images so it stops capturing when it's dark outside.

 Dependencies:
 PiCamera library, Python Imaging Library (PIL),